ICMOL/PineBioML/README.md

     Please follow the tutorial to install python:
     https://learn.microsoft.com/en-us/windows/python/beginners

+    The "Visual Studio Code" and "Git" are optional.

 2. ### Powershell and Python
     1. Open the Start menu, searching for Windows PowerShell.
         ![image](./images/tutorial/open_powershell.png)